USS Barnstable County: 1970s

 Barnstable County relieved Inchon as the support ship for the canal-clearing operation.
 Inchon had supported the mine-clearing phase of the task, which had been conducted by helicopters.
 Barnstable County took over support duties largely consisting of communications and logistics responsibilities.
 On 22 June 1974, the tank landing ship made the six-hour transit of the canal south to her duty station at Ismailia.
 There, she rode at anchor in Lake Timsah for just over 15 weeks.
 On 8 October, Barnstable County made the canal passage north to Port Said where she was relieved of her duties by Boulder the following day.
 That afternoon, she began the long voyage back to Little Creek.
 Engineering problems with her main engines caused by bad fuel forced her to stop at Souda Bay, Crete, for two days to refuel and then she made a five-day liberty call at Palma de Majorca before arriving in Rota on 22 October.
 There, she refueled quickly and resumed her passage home that same evening.
 Barnstable County reentered Little Creek on 1 November.
 She spent the remainder of 1974 in port, engaged in post-deployment standdown at first and then in holiday standdown later.

 Her extended period of inactivity finally came to an end in January 1975 when she began preparations for a deployment with the Caribbean amphibious ready group.
 She was underway from 7 to 10 January to load ammunition and to conduct independent ship's exercises and again from 14 to 16 January to carry out weapon systems training.
 On 23 January, Barnstable County embarked on her only deployment of 1975.
 After embarking marines at Morehead City, she set course for Roosevelt Roads, Puerto Rico, where she arrived on 1 February.
-For two weeks, the ship engaged in a variety of drills and exercises before an damage to a bearing in her port shaft forced her into drydock at San Juan for repairs on 17 February.
+For two weeks, the ship engaged in a variety of drills and exercises before damage to a bearing in her port shaft forced her into drydock at San Juan for repairs on 17 February.
 She completed those repairs by the end of February, and, after refueling on 1 March and reembarking the marines at Vieques on 2 March, laid in a course home.
 The marines disembarked at Morehead City on 6 March, and Barnstable County stood into Little Creek again the next day.